Achronus/zentra/README.md

 ### Structural Elements

-It focuses on three structural components: `Pages`, `Blocks`, and `Components`.
-A page can have multiple blocks, and each block can have multiple components.
+It focuses on three structural components: `ReactFiles`, `Blocks`, and `Components`.
+A file can have multiple blocks, and each block can have multiple components.

 When using Zentra, you'll use all three to create the frontend.
 We'll discuss these in more detail in our documentation.